SilentVoid13/SyncDisBoi/README.md

 This project is made for music lovers who want to maintain their playlists across different music streaming services.

-> **Disclaimer**: I am not responsible for messing up with your playlists.
+> **Disclaimer**: I am not responsible for messing up your playlists.
-> This tool doesn't perform any deletion operations by default, but always be careful and make backups.
+> This tool doesn't perform any deletion operations, but always be cautious and make backups.

 ## Accuracy